Abilalarikan/Simplified-UNO/README.md

 # Simplified-UNO
-Project of Computer Engineering Concepts and Algorithms Course When the code is executed, it gives 7 random cards to 2 different players that are created and make them play the game.Then, it decides which player will win the game.
+Project of Computer Engineering Concepts and Algorithms Course\n When the code is executed, it gives 7 random cards to 2 different players that are created and make them play the game.Then, it decides which player will win the game.
 #OOP with Python